Files

 md5

-string Hex encoding of the whole file part's MD5 message-digest (Note this is only for readable symlink files)
+string Hex encoding of the whole file part's MD5 message-digest.
+This field applies only to readable symlink files.

 The following field is included by default if the file is open: